Troponin testTroponinI; TnI; TroponinT; TnT; Cardiac-specific troponin I; Cardiac-specific troponin T; cTnl; cTnT

 Why the Test is Performed

-The most common reason to perform this test is to determine if chest pain is due to a heart attack.
-Your doctor will order this test if you have chest pain and signs of a heart attack.
-The test is usually repeated two more times over the next 12 to 16 hours.
+The most common reason to perform this test is to see if a heart attack has occurred.
+Your health care provider will order this test if you have chest pain and other signs of a heart attack.
+The test is usually repeated two more times over the next 6 to 24 hours.

-Your doctor may also order this test if you have angina that is getting worse, but no signs of a heart attack.
+Your provider may also order this test if you have angina that is getting worse, but no other signs of a heart attack.
+(Angina is chest pain thought to be from a part of your heart not getting enough blood flow.)

 The troponin test may also be done to help detect and evaluate other causes of heart injury.